filmeu

 Objectives

-- Analyse the theoretical basis and evaluate the empirical validation of the different endogenous and exogenous growth models. - Solve and find the most important solutions or results in the steady state and transactional dynamics of the growth models covered in class. - Identify the main econometric techniques used in empirical work on economic growth.
+Analyze the theoretical foundation and evaluate the empirical validation of the different models of endogenous and exogenous growth.
+Solve and find the solutions or key results in steady state and dynamics in the growth models addressed in the classes.
+Identify the main econometric techniques and database used in empirical work on economic growth

 Teaching methodologies and assessment